-If you can't sleep through the night because you're too hot, you may not have to stay in your bedroom.
+If you can't sleep through the night because you're too hot, try sleeping somewhere besides your bedroom, if that's an option.
 Heat rises, so if you have a lower or basement level in your home, set up a temporary sleeping area there to experience cooler temperatures at night.

-Common advice for staying cool without air conditioning includes refrigerating or freezing wet socks, blankets or clothing then ringing them out for sleep.
+Common advice for staying cool without air conditioning includes refrigerating or freezing wet socks, blankets or clothing then ringing them out to wear while you sleep.
 But this isn't a good idea, Porter said.

 "The amount of energy they can absorb from your body that night, they will be warm in just a matter of minutes," he said.
 "And then you'd have damp stuff that would mold your mattress.
 So you definitely don't want to do that."

-If no one's using a room, close it off to keep the cool air in only occupied areas of the house.
+If no one's using a room that doesn't have vents or registers, close the door to that area to keep the cool air confined to only occupied areas of the house.